topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 - **Document No.**
 - **Description**
-- **Dimensions 1-8** - Global and Shortcut dimensions can be included in template as separate columns based on the company dimension setup
+- **Shortcut Dimensions 1-8** - Global and Shortcut dimensions can be included in the template as separate columns based on the dimension setup for the company
 - **Bal.
 Account Type**
 - **Bal.
 Account No.**
 - **Document Date**